dvaragnolo/NLP-QA-BENCHMARK/README.md

 ### SAAM's answers to the Natural Language Questions dataset
 The SAAM's answer to each Natural Language Question is saved in JSON format.
-For instance, for the question "Which paintings did Leonard Ochtman create?" the information is presented as following
+For instance, for the question "Which paintings did Leonard Ochtman create?" the information is presented as follows.
 ```JSON
 {
     "question": "Which paintings did Leonard Ochtman create?",